moorepants/eme185/content/pages/syllabus.rst

 The spring meetings will be scheduled during the winter quarter.

-**If you have any conflicts with the schedule you must tell me by email in the first week of class (emergencies will be the only exception).**
+Attendance is required both quarters. **If you have any conflicts with the schedule you must tell the instructor by email in the first week of class each quarter (emergencies will be the only exception).** If you have to miss class due to an emergency you need to let the instructors know **before** class and provide a doctor's note or other relevant documentation for the emergency the next time you attend class.

 .. [#] Note that California Hall is a new building and not on all maps yet.
 It is just south of Asmundon Hall.